 The 2007 evaluation of safeTALK showed participants felt more likely to recognise the signs of someone at risk, to approach the person, ask them directly whether they were having thoughts of suicide and be able to connect them to help.

 safeTALK is delivered locally by a network of safeTALK trainers.
-Find a safeTALK training near you with the training calendar (external link).
+Find a safeTALK workshop near you using the search function on the front page.